-Giving back to the community has always been a very important part of my life.
-As an athlete, I wish to be an ambassador for the following charities, to raise awareness and funds, and to inspire and help those who do not have access to the same resources that we do.
-I am extremely grateful to have my health, racing and professional careers, and an amazing support network of family and friends.
-Help me help others, read below and click through the logos to donate money or time, and to learn more about these great causes!
+Giving back to the community has always been a very important part of Live Unbreakable.
+Our coaches wish to be ambassadors for the following charities, to raise awareness and funds, and to inspire and help those who do not have access to the same resources that we do.
+We are extremely grateful to have our health, racing and professional careers, and amazing support networks of family and friends.
+Help us help others, read below and click through the logos to donate money or time, and to learn more about these great causes!

 As a survivor myself, this charity has a special place in my heart.
 Sexual violence disrupts the lives of victims and those who care about them.
 The Boston Area Rape Crisis Center (BARCC) is committed to giving survivors and their families and friends the resources they need to reclaim their lives and begin healing, to raising awareness of the issues survivors face, and to ending sexual violence through healing and social change.